stephaniecrocker91/instantes/README.md

 When the logged in user clicks a on the Feed link on navbar:

-* NavBar displays with logged in icons as previous: Feed link is in larger font and underlined.
+* NavBar displays with logged in icons as previous: Feed link is styled differently to stand out.
 * Search field.
 * Listed posts rendered below.
 Please note these are the posts of followed user only!
 Each post displays:
     * Post author with avatar by it.